On one photon scattering in non-relativistic qed: Introduction

 \section{Introduction}

 Rayleigh scattering describes the scattering of light by bound particles much smaller than the wavelength of the radiation.
 We study such a process in the frame work of non-relativistic qed.
-Non-relativistic qed is a mathematical rigorous model describing low energy aspects of the quantized electromagnetic field interacting with non-relativistic quantum mechanical matter.
-We define the scattering matrix as the inner product of asymptotically incoming photon states with asymptotically outgoing photon states.
-Physically, the scattering matrix describes the emission and absorption of photons by an atom or molecule.
-It can be used for example to determine the absorption spectrum, observe Bohr's frequency condition, and to detect properties of resonances.
+Non-relativistic qed is a mathematical rigorous model describing low energy aspects of the quantized electromagnetic field interacting with non-relativistic quantum mechanical matter \cite{PauliFierz.1938}.
+Mathematical aspects of Rayleigh scattering has been intensively studied for this and related models \cite{DerezinskiGerard.1999,FrohlichGriesemerSchlein.2001,FrohlichGriesemerSchlein.2002,DerezinskiGerard.2004,GriesemerZenk.2010,FaupinSigal.2014,DeroeckGriesemerKupiainen.2015}.
+Existence of asymptotic creation and annihilation operators as well as asymptotic completeness has been established.